-The county benefits from comprehensive healthcare through Berkshire Health Systems (BHS), which offers services in the county's North (North Adams), Central (Pittsfield), and Southern (Great Barrington) sub-regions.
-BHS has received numerous awards and accreditations for its clinical care and been rated high performing in four adult procedures and conditions (Heart Failure, Kidney Failure, COPD, and Stroke) by U.S. News and World Report.
-Having dedicated BHS medical and nursing staff during COVID-19 was critical to the region's ability to rapidly respond to an ever-shifting public health emergency.
+The county benefits from comprehensive healthcare through Berkshire Health Systems (BHS), which offers services in the county's North (North Adams), Central (Pittsfield), and Southern (Great Barrington) regions.
+BHS has received numerous awards and accreditations for its clinical care and has been rated high performing in four adult procedures and conditions (Heart Failure, Kidney Failure, COPD, and Stroke) by U.S. News and World Report.
+Having BHS available during COVID-19 was critical to the region's ability to rapidly response to a an evershifting public health emergency.